Envirometrix/PredictiveSoilMapping/01-Introduction.md

 establishing rules and patterns than intersection of the actual point data with fine resolution covariates.

-Another common limitation of legacy soil point data is that the criteria used to select locations at which to sample soils have not always been consistent.
-This can lead to bias in which soils and which parts of the landscape get sampled in any given area.
-So, available information on soil classes or soil properties at known points in the landscape may, or may not, be representative of the dominant or actual landscape conditions.
-Sometimes soils are sampled because they are believed to be representative of the dominant conditions in a landscape.
-At other times, soils are sampled because they are unusual and stand out or because they occupy a transitional position and the sampler is trying to identify a boundary.
-Most statistical techniques for extracting patterns and relationships from analysis of soil point data assume that the point data are somewhat representative of the landscape and cover the full range of both covariate space and physical space.
-This assumption is often not met and point samples, in many areas, may not be fully representative of the full range of conditions in an area.

-In analyzing legacy soil profile data to develop rules and relationships, it is usually also assumed that the values reported for any soil property for all sites are comparable and consistent.
-Differences in methods used to sample and analyze soils lead to considerable differences in the values reported for any given soil property depending upon such factors as method of analysis, laboratory at which the analysis was done, time of analysis (results vary year to year), person doing the analysis and so on.
-These differences in values for what should be the same soil property produce noise that confounds the ability to discern and quantify statistical relationships between observed soil property values and values for covariates at the same locations.

 In the case of automated soil mapping, efforts are usually made to try to harmonize values produced using different laboratory methods to achieve roughly equivalent values relative to a single standard